OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 If you're using JavaScript to change a CSS property, look into using `style.property = x`.
 This is a **Safe Sink** and will automatically CSS encode data in it.

-Encode all characters using the `\xHH` format.
-Do not use other formats or escape strings.
-Escaping, changing execution context, and abusing parser order apply to CSS too.
+// Add CSS Encoding Advice

 ### Output Encoding for “URL Contexts”

 “URL Contexts” refer to variables placed into a URL.
-Most commonly, you’ll be updating a parameter.
-Use URL Encoding for data being placed in a HTTP Get Parameter.
+Most commonly, a developer will add a parameter or URL fragment to a URL base that is then displayed or used in some operation.
+Use URL Encoding for these scenarios.

 ```HTML
 <a href="http://www.owasp.org?test=$varUnsafe">link</a >